cysouw/diathesis/text/c01_introduction.md

 ~~Level 4: macrorole pattern~~.
 The remapping of each local group is structurally analysed in terms of the three-letter macroroles ~~(SBJ, OBJ, PBJ, ADJ, Ø)~~ from [@fig:abbreviations].
 For example, the remapping from above ~~[NA | –N]~~ includes both a change from N to zero (i.e. ~~SBJ › Ø~~) and a change from A to N (i.e. ~~OBJ › SBJ~~).
 These two macrorole changes can be combined into a single macrorole patter ~~[OBJ › SBJ › Ø]~~.

 ~~Level 5: promotion/demotion~~.
 On the most abstract level, all diatheses are separated into chapter-subsections of either demotion or promotion (with only very few diatheses being symmetrical exchanges).
 Basically, each remapping is evaluated on the macrorole hierarchy [@next] with role-remapping upwards being promotion and role-remapping downward being demotion.
-Note that there is a crucial additional criterion necessary, because the majority of diatheses consist of chains of two coinciding remappings (see [@sec:intro-chaining]).
+Note that there is a crucial additional criterion necessary, because the majority of diatheses consist of chains of two coinciding remappings (see [@sec:intro-chaining] on the notion of 'chains').
 In such remappings, the largest jump on the macrorole hierarchy defines a diathesis as being demotion or promotion.
 When both jumps are equally large, then the diathesis is ~~symmetrical~~.

 ::: {#ex:macrorolehierarchy .ex}
 Macrorole Hierarchy